 In general terms the programme of a meeting must be understandable and acceptable.
 For example tea and coffee breaks, lunches and dinners are logical intervals that must be part of the programme.
-Other programme elements that bear no relevance to the content, such as recreational and social activities (concerts and sports activities, etc.) are not logical.
-Naturally, some time may be allotted for relaxation, on the provision that it is reasonable and proportional in duration.
+Other programme elements that bear no relevance to the content, such as recreational and social activities (concerts and sports activities, etc.) are not logical.- See in this connection, among others, A13.01 (Concert), A13.05 (Vlieland), A14.04 (Curacao) and A19.02 (Majorca).
+Naturally, some time may be allotted for relaxation, provided on the provision that it is reasonable, and proportional in duration and otherwise justifiable.
+For example, sponsoring a two-day conference with a festive evening event at the end of the first day is considered acceptable, provided that the cost of the evening event can be shown to be covered by the contribution paid by the participants themselves, that after the event the sponsors are also provided with accounts showing this and that the evening event takes place at a location that is logical and not inappropriate in the light of the purpose of the Code of Conduct (A24.03).